-Paul lays out the qualifications for deacons in 1 Timothy 3:8–13.
+Paul lays out the qualifications in 1 Timothy 3:8–13.
 The standard is nothing short of blamelessness (10).
 Who is known for speaking a kind word?
 Demonstrating patience in the midst of trials?
 Showing discernment in media intake?
 Striving for unity in the midst of controversy?
 Don’t assume your godliest men must be elders.
 Deacons must be godly, too.
 Carefully examine each of the qualifications of a deacon.
 Personal purity and faithfulness at home is paramount.
 Select only those members of the body who, by God’s grace, meet these lofty standards.

 2. High view of Scripture

-The best deacons understand that their role is to free up elders to teach and shepherd.
+The best understand that their role is to free up elders to teach and shepherd.
 Those members best suited to serve (and last) as deacons are those thrilled to see the congregation bathed in the Word of God.
 Who is showing up on time with Bibles open?
-Who is asking honest, thought-provoking questions?
+Also, who is asking honest, thought-provoking questions?
 Who is thrilled to talk about the sermon or Bible study?
 Choose deacons with a high view of Scripture.
 Choose those who love to see the Word taught.